gewarren/docs/docs/framework/ui-automation/ui-automation-textpattern-overview.md

 Because TextPattern relies on cross-process calls for most of its functionality, it does not provide a caching mechanism to improve performance when processing content.
 This is unlike other control patterns in [!INCLUDE[TLA#tla_uiautomation](../../../includes/tlasharptla-uiautomation-md.md)] that can be accessed using the <xref:System.Windows.Automation.AutomationElement.GetCachedPattern%2A> or <xref:System.Windows.Automation.AutomationElement.TryGetCachedPattern%2A> methods.

-One tactic for improving performance is by making sure UI Automation clients attempt to retrieve moderately-sized blocks of text using <xref:System.Windows.Automation.Text.TextPatternRange.GetText%2A>.
+One tactic for improving performance is by making sure UI Automation clients attempt to retrieve moderately sized blocks of text using <xref:System.Windows.Automation.Text.TextPatternRange.GetText%2A>.
 For example, GetText(1) calls will incur cross-process hits for each character whereas one GetText(-1) call will incur one cross-process hit, but can have high latency depending on the size of the text provider.

 <a name="Glossary"></a>